yasutakatou/goTrust/README.md

 ### [Rules]

-This section describes the combination of files and command strings to be alerted, and the score to be deducted.
+This section describes the combination of **files and command strings to be alerted**, and the score to be deducted.<br>

 ```
 4000	NO	ls	passwd	shadow	resolv.conf
 1000	KILL	ssh	*
 ```

-1. Score to be deducted
+1. Score to be **deducted**.
-2. KILL" to drop the process as soon as it is discovered, "NO" to keep it.
+2. KILL to drop the process as soon as it is discovered, "NO" to keep it.
-3. Files to monitor
+3. Files to monitor. (**Auto-detect without writing the full path**)
-4. String to be alerted in combination with the monitoring file
+4. String to be alerted in **combination with the monitoring file**.

-note.
-4. can be written in multiple tabs.
+note) **4. can be written in multiple tabs**.<br>

 ### [Triggers]

 Define the access that will trigger the file.
-For now, we'll use file and directory access.
-If you want to relax the rules for creation and deletion, you can do so in the
+For now, we'll use **file and directory access**.
+If you want to relax the rules for creation and deletion, you can do so in the<br>

 [The hexadecimal version of the trigger list is here](https://github.com/torvalds/linux/blob/master/include/linux/fsnotify_backend.h).